karenFaustino/karenFaustino/README.md

-"Hello, I am Karen Ellen.
+"Hello, I am Karen Faustino.
 How are you?"
  👋

 <!--